 Worried About a Move to Senior Living?
 Don’t Be!

-The vast majority of our society’s fears about senior living communities are inaccurate.
+The vast majority of our society's fears about senior living communities are inaccurate.
 Over the past decade, baby boomers have reinvented what senior living really means.
-Today there are a wide range of state-of-the-art senior living communities, from totally independent living to assisted living for those who need day-to-day help.
+Today there is a wide range of state-of-the-art senior living communities, from independent living to assisted living for those needing day-to-day help.

-These options all aim to provide seniors with a lifestyle tailored to their individual interests and needs, while also offering the necessary care to remain mentally, physically, and socially healthy.
+These options all aim to provide seniors with a lifestyle tailored to their individual interests and needs while offering the necessary care to remain mentally, physically, and socially healthy.

 With the activities and amenities offered by today's senior living communities, there's no time to be bored.
 Senior housing has evolved to offer everything from field trips and outdoor excursions to fitness and personal enrichment classes.

-There’s far more to senior living than the stereotype of adult children dropping off their parents with random strangers.
-When it’s time to move to senior living, the process of decision-making is one that should involve the entire family and your senior loved one should be just as comfortable with their new home as you are moving them there.
+There's far more to senior living than the stereotype of adult children dropping off their parents with random strangers.
+When it's time to move to senior living, the decision-making process should involve the entire family, and your senior loved one should be just as comfortable with their new home as you are moving them there.
 Caregivers should maintain regular contact with senior loved ones, particularly in the weeks after the first move.

-While some seniors fear that senior living is equal to a loss of independence, the truth is in fact much the opposite.
-If you choose assisted living, you’ll have help with cleaning, cooking, and other chores that only become more difficult over time.
-What senior living offers is greater freedom with the precious time you do have.
-To make that time happy and rewarding, communities provide ample opportunity for social activities on-site as well as transportation around the area when you need it.
+While some seniors fear that senior living is equal to a loss of independence, the truth is in fact, much the opposite.
+If you choose assisted living, you'll have help with cleaning, cooking, and other chores that only become more difficult over time.
+What senior living offers is greater freedom with your precious time.
+To make that time happy and rewarding, communities provide ample opportunity for on-site social activities and transportation around the area when you need it.

-Moving to a new residence and letting go of long-held habits of daily life these are often realities of getting older, but they can be difficult and require a major adjustment.
-Take your loved one’s concerns seriously and don’t minimize their feelings.
+Moving to a new residence and letting go of long-held habits of daily life are often realities of getting older, but they can be difficult and require a major adjustment.
+Take your loved one's concerns seriously, and don't minimize their feelings.
 The fact is, assisted living can be a necessary and freeing step for both seniors and their families.
-If it is already too difficult for a senior to care for herself independently, or for caregivers to provide the necessary help, then assisted living may be a good option.
-The emphasis is on safety and security, but also independence and privacy, enabling each resident to have the care they need without compromising individual dignity.
+Assisted living may be a good option if it is already too difficult for a senior to care for herself independently or for caregivers to provide the necessary help.
+The emphasis is on safety, security, independence, and privacy, enabling each resident to have the care they need without compromising individual dignity.

-It’s natural to worry about being alone, especially if you define yourself by those relationships you value.
-However, moving into senior living doesn’t mean you’ll lose those relationships.
+Worrying about being alone is natural, especially if you define yourself by those relationships you value.
+However, moving into senior living doesn't mean you'll lose those relationships.
 In fact, you just might value them even more.
-At the same time, a senior community provides new venues for social contact, not to mention onsite help when there’s an emergency.
+At the same time, a senior community provides new venues for social contact, not to mention onsite help when there's an emergency.